mei-shred/vest-investor-memo.github.io/index.md

   - Open to AI Driven Solutions

 ## Competitive Advantage
-1. AI-powered customization and strategy generation
+1. AI-powered customization and strategy generation.
-2. Significantly lower fees than traditional wealth management
+2. Significantly lower fees than traditional wealth management.
+Over 5 years will lead to a saving of ~12% over traditional funds for consumers
-3. Fractional access to high-minimum investment vehicles
+3. Access to high-minimum investment vehicles
-4. Direct ownership of securities for tax efficiency
+4. Direct ownership of securities for tax efficiency.
+Automated Tax Loss Harvesting (Not Offered By Any Competitor Yet)
 5. Team's experience in building scalable fintech solutions

 ## Why Now?
-1. Gen AI capabilities enabling sophisticated portfolio management
+1. Gen AI capabilities enabling sophisticated portfolio management without the need for Humans.
 2. Exponential growth in retail investors and average investment amounts in India
+   - Grew from 40 to 151 Million Investing Accounts in 4 years; 51 million added last year.
+This is still 10% peneteration.
+   - HENRY Investors growing at 3x the average rate.
 3. Shift towards direct investing (46% since 2015)
-4. Regulatory changes (SEBI circular on brokerage fees)
+4. Regulatory changes (SEBI circular on brokerage fees) disrupting zero brokerage models introducing more customers.

 ## Funding Needs
 Capital required to: